Veterans Benefits in Nebraska (2026)

 Nebraska Veteran Property Tax Exemption

 Nebraska provides property tax exemptions for disabled veterans.
-Exemption amounts vary based on disability rating.
+Amounts vary based on disability rating; applications are filed with your county assessor or through Nebraska Department of Veterans' Affairs.

 Nebraska State Veterans Homes